tnpb-1st/launchbase-foodfy/2.0/readme.md

   + Nodemon
 <br/><br/>
 ### How to open :clipboard:
-For this time, please use the termina to enter in 2.0 folder and write the following commands:
+For this time, please use the terminal to enter in 2.0 folder and write the following commands:
     + npm install (wait the installation to finish)
     + npm start
     + open your browser and type [localhost:5000](http://localhost:5000/)